jabjoe/gtk-sample-app/README.md

-# GTK3 Sample app using
+# GTK3 Sample app

+Using:

+* C with GTK3
 * CMake
 * GSettings
 * Localization
 * Glade UI file with common callbacks (quit/about)
+* NSIS packager (Windows)

+# What this application do

+This application load and save a text in gschema.

 # Make your own GTK application